microsoft/fast/specs/data-grid/data-grid.spec.md

 **Data grid row**
-- `fast-data-grid-row`
+- `<fast-data-grid-row>`

 *Attributes:*
 - `gridTemplateColumns`
-String that gets applied to the the css `gridTemplateColumns` attribute for the row
+String that gets applied to the the css `gridTemplateColumns` attribute for the row.

 *properties:*
 - `rowData`